SpaceNaN/fuzzjit/Docs/HowFuzzilliWorks.md

 EndClassDefinition
 ```

 The important bit here is that all type information about the class’ instances (namely, the properties and methods as well as their signatures) is stored in the BeginClassDefinition instruction.
-This enables the AbstractInterpreter to correctly infer the type of the `this` parameter (the first parameter) in the constructor and every method without having to parse the entire class definition first (which would be impossible if it is just being generated).
+This enables the JSTyper to correctly infer the type of the `this` parameter (the first parameter) in the constructor and every method without having to parse the entire class definition first (which would be impossible if it is just being generated).
 This in turn enables Fuzzilli to perform meaningful operations (e.g. property accesses or method calls) on the `this` object.

 With type information available, the CodeGenerator from above can now request a variable containing a function and can also attempt to find variables compatible with the function’s parameter types: